JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 	<summary> Background: ORC (click here)</summary>

 --------
-The ORC ([Douglas et al. 2021](https://doi.org/10.1371/journal.pbio.0040088)) is a recent implementation of the relaxed clock model with optimized operators that improve the efficiency of the MCMC chain compared to the earlier uncorrelated log-normal clock of [Drummond et al. (2006)](https://doi.org/10.1371/journal.pbio.0040088).
+The ORC ([Douglas et al., 2021](https://doi.org/10.1371/journal.pbio.0040088)) is a recent implementation of the relaxed clock model with optimized operators that improve the efficiency of the MCMC chain compared to the earlier uncorrelated log-normal clock of [Drummond et al. (2006)](https://doi.org/10.1371/journal.pbio.0040088).

 --------
 </details>